 The District's deposits are required to be secured in the manner provided by law for the security of the funds.
-At September 30, 2016, such deposits were entirely covered by Federal Deposit Insurance Corporation ("FDIC") insurance or secured by collateral pledged by the depository.
+At September 30, 2017, such deposits were entirely covered by Federal Deposit Insurance Corporation ("FDIC") insurance or secured by collateral pledged by the depository.
+During the year ended September 30, 2017, there were instances in which the District's deposits were not fully collateralized by FDIC insurance or by pledged collateral.
+Deposits were exposed to custodial credit risk at various times throughout the year.